T1taniumF0rge-Industries-Inc/Software/.github/faq.md

 ### Why does the repository take higher than 35GB of disk space?

 We store a lot of binary files using Git LFS, including executables, movies, etc...
+Thanks to [Git LFS](https://git-lfs.com/) and their [GitHub](https://github.com/git-lfs/git-lfs) for making the `Software` repository project possible.

-## PySoft Questions:
+## PySoft Q&A:

 ### Why does the program crash on startup?